DEAD MEN BEAR NO WITNESS (Bliss)

 When a welcoming light in the distance I saw

-So I trod through bog till a cottage I spied
+So I trod through the bog till a cottage I spied

 And thinking to check there'd be welcome inside